Riselya/Prevalence-Thresholds-Metaanalysis/README.md

 Data = RDS file.
 This is a list of 8 phyloseq objects
 Code = R markdown file
 PDF = R markdown report in PDF format
-HTML = R markdown report in html format
+HTML = R markdown report in html format  - this needs to be downloaded to view.